SimonFolkerts/Express-Demo/readme.md

 6. You should see `Cannot GET /` as the response when you visit the server's address at `localhost:3000`.
 This means it is working and we can start setting up endpoints.

+## Step 2: Create an Endpont

+Once the server is running, requests can be sent to it which it must be programmed to react to in a certain way.
+We can use a variety of methods to react to a variety of request types, such as `.get()`, `.post()`, `.put()`, `.delete()` etc.

+These methods require two parameters to work properly, the path or route that they should monitor, and a function that will handle the request and response objects for the interaction.

+1. Create an endpoint to handle get requests to the root of the application using `app.get('/')`

+2. Supply it with a second argument, a function that will be given the request and response objects: `app.get('/', (req, res) => {})`

+3. In the callback function, we now have access to the request and the response objects.
+We specify what should happen when a get request arrives at the root of the application.
+In the example the server will console log a message and then trigger the response object to send back a string to the client, ending the interaction using `res.send()`

+4. Now try visiting the address `localhost:3000` in the browser, you should see 'Hello!' rendered in the viewport.
+In the Network tab you can see the http transactions request and response data to confirm this has worked.